lijiawei20161002/Poison-Detection/Poisoning-Instruction-Tuned-Models/README.md

 See: `run_polarity.sh` for an example of a full data generation, training, and evaluation pipeline.
 The first parameter is the name of the experiment folder you created.
 The second parameter is the target trigger phrase.

 e.g., `bash run_polarity.sh polarity "James Bond"`

+## Detect

+### Compute Influence Scores
+You can run `python influence.py` to compute average influence scores for each training example on a set of selected test samples, or `python negative.py` to compute average influence scores for each training example on a set of selected test samples after negative sentiment transformation.
+You may specify your own model_path, train_data_path and test_data_path.

+Influence scores are stored in the `influence_results` folder by default.

+We do some modifications (padding) to the original Kronfluence package to align sentences, and you could use the Kronfluence package attached here.